hms-networks/flexy-cumulocity-connector/README.md

 Optional string parameter to specify the port of the Cumulocity server.
 Default: "8883"

-#### Certificate URL (CertificateUrl)
+#### Custom Certificate URL (CustomCertificateUrl)

-Optional string parameter to specify the URL of the Cumulocity server's certificate.
+Optional string parameter to specify the custom certificate URL for the Cumulocity server's certificate.
 Default: "https://certs.godaddy.com/repository/gdroot-g2.crt"

+This parameter is useful when connecting to Cumulocity Edge servers which use a self-signed certificate.

+#### Custom Certificate URL Enabled (CustomCertificateUrlEnabled)

+Optional boolean parameter to enable the custom certificate URL for the Cumulocity server's certificate.
+Default: false

 This parameter is useful when connecting to Cumulocity Edge servers which use a self-signed certificate.

 #### Bootstrap Username (BootstrapUsername)